BeamMW/beam-docs/source/index.rst

 Current release
 ===============

-Agile Atom 1.1.4194 (Milestone 1)
+**Agile Atom 1.1.4194 (Milestone 1)**

 This is the first official maintenance version of Mainnet release, focused on stability and address management.
-Migration assistant will be automatically triggered in the desktop wallet when upgrading to this version (doc link).
+Migration assistant will be automatically triggered in the desktop wallet when upgrading to this version (:ref:`upgrading`).

-Features:
+**Features:**

 [desktop wallet, cli wallet] Expired addresses can become active again.
 Common use case: a mining pool had already registered a particular address and can’t update it. #318